WildMeOrg/wildes/README.md

 ### 3. Post Embedding
 - **Endpoint**: `/PostEmbedding`
 - **Method**: `POST`
-- **Description**: Stores the given embeddings in the Qdrant database.
+- **Description**: Stores the given embeddings and uuid in the Qdrant database.
 - **Body**:
   ```json
   {